Installing Approver Policy¶

 Approver Policy is a Kubernetes component of Venafi Control Plane.

-Alternatively, to download the latest version of Approver Policy as a Docker image or Helm Chart, see the download links specific to your region on the Approver Policy release page.
+To download the latest versions of the Docker image and the Helm Chart for Approver Policy, see the download links specific to your region on the Approver Policy release page.

-Follow the instructions in Configuring access to the Venafi OCI registry to enable access to the artifacts required for this component (Approver Policy Component for cert-manager is the default scope for Approver Policy).
-Use venafi as the namespace.
+Follow the instructions in Configuring access to the Venafi OCI registry to enable access to the artifacts required for this component (cert-manager Components

 For the example below, we assume you created the following Kubernetes Secret: